PM Commentary by Stacy Goff.

 Prerequisites are important.
 They help assure that a certification is targeted at the right qualified persons.
 See below a comparison of a selection of PM-related certification program prerequisites, based on a study by Dr. Paul Giammalvo.
 See the full paper for the explanation of the abbreviations.

-The second factor considered in the article is the Breadth of Coverage.
+The second factor that makes IPMA’s Certifications Stand Out is the Breadth of Coverage.
 The diagram below compares the coverage of a variety of project management standards.
 It’s basis an analysis done by the Global Alliance for Project Performance Standards (GAPPS).
 Other organizations have finally realized that the “triple constraint” has been long-dead.
 Instead, business savvy and leadership, and interpersonal skills have the greatest impact on project success.
 The chart shows Who Is Ready Now!

 The Rigor of Assessment is the third factor we consider in the article.
 This factor is also based on a GAPPS analysis and includes degree programs and other comparisons.
 Why is Rigor important?
 Because knowledge alone is merely a starting point.
 And if it is only acquired for the purposes of passing a multiple-choice exam, it soon decays.
 The half-life of knowledge acquired-but-not-applied is said to be two weeks.